In this blog post, you are going to learn about the three types of sales funnels that I’ve used to generate multiple millions of dollars online.

 Cold Traffic Funnel

 Your cold traffic funnel may require some tweaking and adjustment to get right.
 But that is to be expected.
-It takes time to dial this in.
+It takes time to dial this in, including the marketing.

 But the point is that IT WORKS.
-A sales funnel don’t have to be super complicated to get the job done.
+A sales funnel don’t need to be super complicated to get the job done.
 I have proven this in my own business.

 As for how this funnel works together with the others… this is literally my cold traffic funnel.
 I am basically targeting potential new customers with this funnel, and bringing them in from places like: